davs3275/sbs/med/collier.md

 and contemplate matters like a human being, a citizen, and a mortal.
-And among the rest of your stock, let these two maxims be always ready: first, that things cannot disturb the soul, but remain motionless with- out, while disturbance springs from the opinion within the soul.
+And among the rest of your stock, let these two maxims be always ready: first, that things cannot disturb the soul, but remain motionless without, while disturbance springs from the opinion within the soul.
 The second is, to consider that the scene is just shifting and sliding off into nothing; and that you yourself have seen abundance of great alterations.